Corporate Income Tax

 Saskatchewan levies provincial corporate income tax under the terms of a tax collection agreement with the federal government (as do other provinces and territories with the exception of Quebec and Alberta).
 Under the tax collection agreement, the federal government administers the provincial income tax system using the same determination of a corporation's taxable income for both federal and provincial tax purposes.

 Saskatchewan small businesses, defined as Canadian-controlled private corporations, pay a reduced rate (commonly known as the small business rate) of 2% on the first $500,000 of eligible business income.

-In addition to the tax reduction for small businesses, Saskatchewan provides corporations involved in manufacturing and processing a reduction in the general tax rate to as low as 10 per cent on M&P profits, depending on the extent of the company's presence in the province.
+In addition to the tax reduction for small businesses, Saskatchewan provides corporations involved in manufacturing and processing (M&P) a reduction in the general tax rate to as low as 10% on M&P profits, depending on the extent of the company's presence in the province.